c64cryptoboy/ChiptuneSAK/README.md

 * Ian Lee: python practices consultant

 * We are particularly grateful to:
-    * Markus Brenner: For providing Apple II Mockingboard Ultima music importing/exporting
     * Hasse Axəlsson-Svala: For offering up much-needed GoatTracker and GoatTracker stereo sample data
+    * Markus Brenner: For providing an Apple II Mockingboard Ultima music import example in our framework

 ## Project Status

-The code is currently in a pre-alpha state.
-Features are being debated and fundamental data representations are in flux.
-Currently working on a variety of concrete importers and exporters from which to generalize the processing pipeline.
+The code is currently in an alpha state.
+Fundamental data representations have mostly stabilized.
+Currently working on a variety of concrete importers and exporters from which to continue to generalize the processing pipeline.
 Details:

 ### Music importers